Shopify/erb_lint/README.md

 ### HardCodedString

-`HardCodedStrings` warns if there is a visible hardcoded string in the DOM.
+`HardCodedString` warns if there is a visible hardcoded string in the DOM.
 It does not check for a hardcoded string nested inside a JavaScript tag.

 Example configuration: